What Is The Role Of Budgeting And Forecasting In Performance Management?

 Setting Financial Targets

-One of the primary roles of budgeting in performance management is to set financial targets.
+How to do budget projections is one of the primary roles of budgeting in performance management is to set financial targets.
 These targets serve as benchmarks that provide direction and focus for the organization.
 By clearly defining revenue goals, expense limits, and profit margins, companies can align their actions and strategies to meet these targets.
 This step is crucial because it supports strategic planning initiatives by translating broad objectives into actionable goals.

 Monitoring and Controlling Organizational Performance